Mohammad Hosni

 Mohammad Hosni, also known as Mohammad Kamal Hosni Elbaba (محمد حسني البابا), was an Egyptian master calligrapher, at the Royal Institute of Calligraphy in Cairo.
 He was one of the last of the classical calligraphers, who is noted for making a number of improvements to the lettering.
 He excelled in the Thuluth school of calligraphy.
-He was of Kurdish descent.
+His father was of Kurdish descent.

 Early life

 Born in 1894 in Cairo, Egypt.
 His father, Hosni al-Baba, was a Syrian singer; his brother was the Syrian artist Anwar al-Baba, known as "Umm Kamel".
 He was fond of calligraphy from his early childhood, and he migrated to Egypt at the age of 19, where he became a national.
 Mohammad Hosni received his initial formal training with the Turkish master, Istanbul-based Yousef Rasa (d.
 1915) who had renovated the Umayyad Mosque in Damascus at the turn of the 20th century.
 Yousef Rasa was commissioned by the Ottoman Caliph, Abdul Hameed to prepare the calligraphy of the Umayyad Mosque in Damascus during its restoration, which is how Hosni and Rasa met.
 Hosni later studied with Mohammad Shawqi (also known as Mehmed Şevkî Efendi).